tduffield/confluence-pod/README.md

 ## Limitations
 * Exported notes do not include the Children or Backlink sections. _This is something we'd like to support in the future however._
-* All notes are published as children pages to your `parentPageId`.
-We do re-create your hierarchy.
+* All notes are currently published as children pages to your `parentPageId`.
+We do not re-create your hierarchy (yet).
 * This pod has only been tested on the Confluence Cloud.

 ## Features